nbicocchi/learn-microservices/modules/containerization/slides/2 - Image creation (generic).md

 ## Images and layers

-Docker images are the foundation for deploying applications in containers:
+Docker images:
-* They are **immutable snapshots of an application and its environment**.
+* are **immutable snapshots of an application and its environment**.
-* They **include everything needed to run the application** (code, runtime, libraries, environment variables, configuration files, and dependencies).
+* **include everything needed to run the application** (code, runtime, libraries, environment variables, configuration files, and dependencies).

-Docker images are constructed in a **layered format**.
+* are constructed in a **layered format**.

 ![](images/docker-layers.webp)

-**Base layer**:
+Each layer represents a set of changes (or a filesystem delta):
-* Typically, it includes the operating system or minimal components necessary to run an application (it could be a minimal **Alpine** or **Ubuntu** image).
+* **Base layer**: it includes the minimal components necessary to run an application (e.g., **Alpine** or **Ubuntu** images).
-* Base layers are often pulled from public Docker registries like **Docker Hub**.

-**Intermediate layers** add modifications, such as installing software packages, setting environment variables, or copying files:
-* These layers correspond to the instructions in the Dockerfile that describe how to build the image.
-Each line or instruction in the Dockerfile (e.g., `RUN`, `COPY`, `ADD`, `EXPOSE`) creates a new layer.
+* **Intermediate layers** add modifications, such as installing software packages, setting environment variables, or copying files.
+These layers correspond to the instructions in the Dockerfile that describe how to build the image.
+Each line or instruction in the Dockerfile (e.g., `RUN`, `COPY`, `ADD`) creates a new layer.

-Each layer represents a set of changes (or a filesystem delta).
+* **Read-Only**: Once built, all the layers in a Docker image are **read-only**.
+When the image is used to start a container, Docker combines these read-only layers into a unified view using a **Union File System** (like [OverlayFS](https://docs.kernel.org/filesystems/overlayfs.html)), allowing them to act as a single entity.
 * Layers can be inspected with specific tools such as [dive](https://github.com/wagoodman/dive).

-* **Read-Only**: Once built, all the layers in a Docker image are **read-only**.
-When the image is used to start a container, Docker combines these read-only layers into a unified view using a **Union File System** (like **OverlayFS**), allowing them to act as a single entity.
+Layers allow:
 * **Faster builds**: Docker caches layers to make builds faster.
 If a Dockerfile instruction has not changed, Docker reuses the previously built layer, improving build performance.
 * **Layer reuse**: Because layers are independent and reusable, multiple images can share common layers.
 For instance, if two images are built on the same base image (e.g., Ubuntu), they can reuse the base layer, reducing storage needs and speeding up deployment.
-* **Copy-on-Write in containers**: When you run a Docker container from an image, Docker adds a **writable layer** on top of the read-only layers.
+* **Writable layer**: When you run a Docker container, Docker adds a **writable layer** on top of the read-only layers.
 Any changes made to the container, such as modifying files or writing logs, are stored in this top writable layer.
-However, this writable layer is ephemeral, and once the container is deleted, any changes are lost unless committed to a new image.
+However, once the container is deleted, all changes are lost.

 Example: